 Convoy Connect is our free TMS, that gives shippers instant access to our digital freight network.
 Connect allows shippers to automatically request bids from multiple carriers, and provides instantly bookable, guaranteed rates from Convoy.

 Convoy integrates with any TMS that supports EDI message exchange.
 Through EDI interactions, Convoy can accept and reject shipments, send basic shipment status information (such as pickup and drop-off appointment set, arrival at pick up and drop-off locations, departure from pickup and drop off location, ETA at consignee’s location, and more), and manage invoicing.
-In addition, Convoy integrates its dynamic pricing into leading TMSes including BluJay, MercuryGate, and others.
+In addition, Convoy integrates its Dynamic Backup into leading TMSes including BluJay, MercuryGate, and others.

 Supply chain visibility gives shippers awareness of how their goods move through a supply chain.
 This includes tracking each shipment’s location and the facilities it passes through.
 It also captures the bigger picture of a supply chain’s performance, helping shippers spot trends and anomalies in the data.